alexwlchan/alexwlchan.net/src/_articles/2025/2025-10-22-syntax-highlighting.md

 ---
-layout: post
+layout: article
 date: 2025-10-22 12:55:42 +00:00
 title: Doing my own syntax highlighting (finally)
 summary: I've redesigned my syntax highlighting scheme to use a smaller colour palette.
 Here's what I've changed, how it works, and why I think it's better.
-tags:
-    - blogging about blogging
+topic: Blogging about blogging
-old_syntax_highlighting: true
 ---
 I had syntax highlighting in the very first version of this blog, and I never really thought about that decision.
 I was writing a programming blog, and I was including snippets of code, so *obviously* I should have syntax highlighting.